Learn about the EFA

-EFA members
+EFA Members

-are editors, writers, indexers, proofreaders, researchers, desktop publishers, translators, and others who offer a broad range of skills and specialties.
+EFA members are editors, writers, indexers, proofreaders, researchers, desktop publishers, translators, and others who offer a broad range of skills and specialties.

-EFA provides
+EFA Member

 EFA Mission